Building a thriving local economy

 7. Campaign for improvements in public transport.

-• Initiate conversations regarding public transport provision at strategic sites.
+• Initiate conversations to try to improve public transport provision at strategic sites.

 8. Promote Horsham District as a destination for food and drink tourism.